miloszgroch/Heart-Disease-Detection/README.md

 This project aims to predict the presence of heart disease using clinical features.
 It showcases a complete ML pipeline from exploratory data analysis (EDA) to model evaluation, suitable for GitHub presentation.

+## Problem

+Heart disease is one of the leading causes of death worldwide.
+This project aims to assist in early detection using machine learning models trained on clinical data.

 **Dataset:** Kaggle Heart Disease Dataset

 **Models:** Random Forest, Gradient Boosting